highmobility/auto-api/changelogs/L12_changelog.md

 ### Universal Properties

-Two properties from _vehicle status_ are moved to _universal properties_ (meaning they can be transmitted with every property).
+Two properties from _vehicle status_ are moved to _universal properties_ (meaning they can be transmitted with every capability).

 - added `vin` - outputs the VIN of the unique Vehicle Identification Number
 - added `brand` - outputs the vehicle brand